PipeWire/pipewire/doc/dox/programs/pipewire-jack.conf.5.md

 # DESCRIPTION

-Configuration for PipeWire native clients, and for PipeWire's ALSA plugin.
+Configuration for PipeWire JACK clients.

-A PipeWire native client program selects the default config to load, and if nothing is specified, it usually loads `client.conf`.

-The ALSA plugin uses the `client-rt.conf` file, as do some PipeWire native clients such as \ref page_man_pw-cat_1 "pw-cat(1)".

-The configuration file format is the same as for `pipewire.conf(5)`.
+The configuration file format and lookup logic is the same as for \ref page_man_pipewire_conf_5 "pipewire.conf(5)".

+Drop-in configuration files `jack.conf.d/*.conf` can be used, and are recommended.
+See \ref pipewire_conf__drop-in_configuration_files "pipewire.conf(5)".

 # CONFIGURATION FILE SECTIONS

-The same sections as in \ref page_man_pipewire_conf_5 "pipewire.conf(5)" are available.
-However, a client usually sets the `core.daemon` property to false, and has a limited set of `context.spa-libs` usually only to create audio nodes and a poll loop.

 \par jack.properties
 JACK client configuration.

 \par jack.rules
 JACK client match rules.

+In addition, the PipeWire context configuration sections may also be specified, see \ref page_man_pipewire_conf_5 "pipewire.conf(5)".

 # JACK PROPERTIES  @IDX@ jack.conf